PrajeetSingh/MySQLGitHubNotes/Slow-Query-Log--pt-query-digest.md

 pt-query-digest utility comes with Percona Toolkit.
 It can read the queries from the slow query log and SHOW PROCESSLIST statement.

+Lets run some queries to get data in slow query log.
 ```sql
 mysql> select 'start', sleep(25), 'end';
 +-------+-----------+-----+